TFA Teacher Hits Stride—& May Leave Town

 Another kid—who “throws desks” when he’s angry—showed up in a bad mood.
 Shorrock had him start by drawing instead of writing, too.
 By the end of the class, he was standing up with his peers, shaking his limbs in a Simon Says-type vocab review.

-Another kid kept chatting to whoever was next to him.
+Another kid kept chatting to whomever was next to him.
 She moved him to a new desk without missing a beat.

 She grinned during a demonstration about ball-and-socket joints, showing kids “how I’m going to dance at the [school] dance tonight.”
 At the same time, she remained a strict disciplinarian.